aosabook/500lines/dagoba/chapter.md

 The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote1], but no elegant way to incorporate additional information.
 We'll need that to answer questions like "How many stepparents did Loki have?" or "How many children did Odin have before Thor was born?"

-You don't have to squint very hard to tell that our the code for our two selectors looks very similar, which suggests there's a deeper abstraction from which those spring [diff eq].
+You don't have to squint very hard to tell that the code for our two selectors looks very similar, which suggests there's a deeper abstraction from which those spring [diff eq].

 Do you see any other issues?

 [footnote1]
   Notice that we're modeling edges as a pair of vertices.
 Also notice that those pairs are ordered, because we're using arrays.
 That means we're modeling a *directed graph*, where every edge has a starting vertex and an ending vertex. [lines have arrows.]
-Doing it this way adds some complexity to our model because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point in to vertex 3?" or "which vertex has the most outgoing edges?". [footnote2]
+Doing it this way adds some complexity to our model because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point in to vertex 3?" or "which vertex has the most outgoing edges?". [footnote2] [footnote in a footnote?
+Can you get away with that if you're not David Foster Wallace?]

 [footnote2]
   If needed we can model an undirected graph by doubling up our edges, but it can be cumbersome to simulate a directed graph from an undirected one.
 So the directed graph model is more versatile in this context.
+[I'm usually good at following the code, at least a bit.
+I don't see how the code below relates to this footnote.]
 ```
     function undirectMe (edges)
       { return edges.reduce( function(acc, edge)